 Natanya Marcus, MA, Resident in Counseling

-Natanya is a Resident in Counseling in the Commonwealth of Virginia.
+Natanya is a Resident in Counseling (L# 0704013230) in the Commonwealth of Virginia.
 She uses an integrative approach to tailor treatment to the unique needs of each client, drawing from modalities such as Cognitive Behavioral, Psychodynamic, Narrative, and Expressive Arts therapeutic approaches.
 Natanya enjoys working with young adults from diverse backgrounds who are in phases of transition.
 Her areas of focus include anxiety, depression, identity development, body image, self-esteem, interpersonal difficulties, and general stressors of daily life.
 Natanya believes that everyone can benefit from counseling and is passionate about de-stigmatizing mental health.
 Additionally, she enjoys drawing, reading, practicing yoga, and spending time with friends and family.

 Credentials: M.A. in Clinical Mental Health Counseling from The George Washington University in Washington, D.C., and B.S. in Psychology from Union College in Schenectady, NY.